 Students will attend a weekly lecture, and one 2 hour workshop at the start of the course.
 (Workshops will be held in Weeks 3-4.
 Sign-up for workshops takes place via the course Learn section.)
 The lectures will introduce students to the history of criticism, and encourage them to think about both change and continuity in relation to the history of criticism.
-Lectures and lecture handouts will make recommendations for further reading as appropriate, and lecturers will make an effort to demonstrate to students both the modes of analysis appropriate to the study of criticism.
+Lectures and lecture handouts will make recommendations for further reading as appropriate, and lecturers will make an effort to demonstrate to students both the modes of analysis appropriate to the study of criticism and possible connections and contrasts between different approaches to criticism.
 Students should ensure that they follow the reading for the lectures each week, and take note of the exact form and nature of the assessment exercise from the start of the course.